Async Routing for MPC: A Procedural Implementation Guide

 credentials=PlainCredentials(os.getenv("MQ_USER"), os.getenv("MQ_PASS")),

-ssl_options=None, # TLS 1.3 enforced at broker level
+ssl_options=None, # TLS 1.3 enforced at the broker level

 )